 Even if you have experience in remote work, voluntary or mandatory working from home because of COVID-19 probably seems like a whole new world - and it's most likely feeling very sudden and abrupt.

-For workers who may feel in uncharted territory amid this pandemic, these tips will help ensure a successful transition into working remotely until the risk passes.
+For workers who may feel in uncharted territory amid COVID-19, these tips will help ensure a successful transition into working remotely until the risk passes.

 1. Know your work from home policy -- if there is one pre COVID and the workforce